cellwebb/ucl/HOW_IT_WORKS.md

    - Manages default settings and environment variables
    - Supports different AI providers and models

-4. **Formatting Tools**
-   - Integrates with black and isort for Python file formatting

 ## The Workflow

 ### 1. Initialization

-When you run `gac`, the tool:
+When you run `ucl`, the tool:

 - Loads configuration from environment variables and .env file
 - Processes command-line arguments
-- Checks for staged files
+- Checks for recent commits

-### 2. Code Formatting (Optional)

-If enabled and Python files are staged:

-- Runs `black` on the Python files
-- Runs `isort` on the Python files
-- Re-stages the formatted files

-### 3. Generating Commit Messages
+### 2. Generating Changelog Entries

 The tool:

-- Gets the staged diff using `git diff --staged`
-- Gets the current status using `git status`
+- Gets the commit history using `git log`
 - Creates a prompt for the AI model
 - Sends the prompt to the configured AI provider
-- Receives a structured commit message
+- Receives structured changelog entries

-### 4. Multi-Provider Support
+### 3. Multi-Provider Support

-GAC uses the aisuite library to abstract away provider-specific details:
+UCL uses the aisuite library to abstract away provider-specific details:

 1. **Provider Selection**

-   - Set by `GAC_PROVIDER` environment variable or `--model` flag
+   - Set by `UCL_PROVIDER` environment variable or `--model` flag
    - Each provider needs its own API key

 2. **Model Selection**